 Shortlisted applicants will be interviewed and selection made based on academic qualifications and personal attributes suitable for nursing.
 Candidates will need to present a short account of how their prior learning and experience relates to nursing practice.
-Healthcare experience is essential to meet NMC advanced standing requirements for this this course.
-This will involve demonstrating a basic level of care experience (under supervision) through the submission of an online portfolio of evidence.
-Examples could include experience such as a healthcare assistant, mental health support worker, volunteer with healthcare charitable institutions etc.

 Find out more about the selection process.

 Our MSc-GEN mental health nursing students are typically allocated to community, private, voluntary and independent, and acute placement settings.